Nepal

 Poland

-Poland is a key player in the European dairy industry, known for its substantial milk production and processing capabilities.
-Despite facing global demand challenges, it remains a significant exporter of dairy products.
+Poland is a prominent player in the European dairy industry, with a strong foundation in milk production and processing.
+Despite facing financial challenges due to reduced global demand, the country maintains a significant position in the international dairy market.